Lauszus/python_can_viewer/README.md

 ## Usage

-The project can be installed by first cloning the repository and then installing it via pip:
+The program can be installed via pip:

 ```bash
 pip install python_can_viewer